-However, a replacement of a specialised servicer by a non-specialised servicer raises the risk of lower realised residual values and lower recoveries given default, which may result in increased operational losses.
+A replacement of a specialised servicer by a non-specialised and non-integrated servicer raises the risk of lower realised residual values and lower recoveries given default, which may result in increased operational losses.
 Autohellas has proven expertise in residual values and secondary markets as well as a record for managing defaults and turn-ins efficiently.
 A replacement of this servicer could lead to a loss of this competitive advantage.

 Scope has captured this risk by applying a 20% haircut to expected collections under all rating scenarios.
 This haircut was calibrated using historical auto ABS data, which shows that captive (i.e., specialised) lenders tend to outperform non-captive lenders.
-In addition, Scope has incorporated a stressed back-up servicing fee of 1.25% over net lease collections and vehicle sale proceeds.